BNWEIN/SophosPartnerCustomerIDs/README.md

 You can retrieve the "TenantID" and use this script to easily locate which of your customers the machine has been installed into.

-This script/exe will ask if you are running it on the affected machine, if you are it will search for the relevant registry key.
+This script will ask if you are running it on the affected machine, if you are it will search for the relevant registry key.
 If you are not, then it will prompt you to enter the TenantID found at the above registry location

 You will need to create a new Sophos Partner API credential to run this script.
 You will need a "Client ID" and a "Client Secret".
 More info on how to get this here: https://developer.sophos.com/getting-started